 Multiple Endings: Unique in that depending on which of the four characters are left capable of fighting at the end of the final battle, the ending changes, with any actions taken or abilities gained before that point having no bearing on the ending whatsoever.
 Any characters who were Dead or Petrified at the end of the fight lack the strength to actually escape the void with the rest of the party.
 While the actual graphics for each ending are similar (many are scenes with the same general movement), the implications behind each scene changedrastically.

 Bartz's Dragoon outfit resembles Kain almost exactly.
-His and Galuf's Magic Knight duds also resemble Minwu's.
-White Mage Krile also resembles a Devout.
+His and Galuf's Mystic Knight duds also resemble Minwu's.
+Krile's White Mage outfit also resembles a Devout.

-Faris resembles a purple haired pirate girl from a previous game, Leila from Final Fantasy II.
+Faris resembles another purple haired pirate girl from a previous game, Leila from Final Fantasy II.

 Nice Hat: Besides the already appeared Red Mage, Cannoneers in the GBA version sport this (oddly enough, except Faris).

 That might count as Fridge Brilliance: The hats the other three sport look like they're from Royal Navy officers, the traditional "enemies" of pirates in the pirate movies.
 Of course Faris won't wear them!